-Native American Nations in the American Midwest States
+Native American Nations in the Midwest

-Migration Of Native North American Peoples
+Migration of Native North American Peoples

 Another reason for native migration in the Midwest is the inter-tribal wars that moved defeated groups out of their original homelands in search of newer pastures, wildlife, and arable land.